Vihaan3/knowledge-garden/content/Personal Knowledge Management/Soon Blog Posts.md

 - How to actually build a proper tft movement [[Building a Community for Tools for Thought]], also look at notes in Anki and write a full write-up that summarizes actionable next steps.
 - [[Memetics]]
 - [[Extensive Blog Post on Tools for Thought]]
-- Massive extensive blog post on social infrastructure
+- extensive blog post on social infrastructure
-- Massive extensive blog post on serendipity.
+- extensive blog post on serendipity.
 - Discuss the technology in this [[Making Massive Input Better]]
-- Meditative exercises: guitar, swimming, etc